camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Note: In cases where Personal Data is processed by a CAMARA API, and Users can exercise their rights through mechanisms such as opt-in and/or opt-out, the use of Three-Legged Access Tokens is mandatory.

 #### Authorization Code Flow (Frontend Flow)
-The Authorization Code Flow is only applicable if the Consumption Device that initiates the process of obtaining a Three-Legged Access Token from the Authorization Server is also the Target Device of the intended CAMARA API call(s).

 ```mermaid
 sequenceDiagram